huggingface/optimum-intel/README.md

 ## Running the examples

-Check out the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory to see how 🤗 Optimum Intel can be used to accelerate inference.
+Check out the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory to see how 🤗 Optimum Intel can be used to optimize models and accelerate inference.

 Do not forget to install requirements for every example: